A Survey on Visual Transformer: Introduction

 Inspired by the major success of transformer architectures in the field of NLP, researchers have recently applied transformer to computer vision (CV) tasks.
-In vision applications, CNNs were once considered the fundamental component~\cite{resnet,fasterrcnn}, but nowadays transformer is showing it is a viable alternative to CNN.
+In vision applications, CNNs are considered the fundamental component~\cite{resnet,fasterrcnn}, but nowadays transformer is showing it is a potential alternative to CNN.
 Chen~\etal~\cite{igpt} trained a sequence transformer to auto-regressively predict pixels, achieving results comparable to CNNs on image classification tasks.
-Another vision transformer model is ViT, which applies a pure transformer directly to sequences of image patches.
+Another vision transformer model is ViT, which applies a pure transformer directly to sequences of image patches to classify the full image.
 Recently proposed by Dosovitskiy~\etal~\cite{vit}, it has achieved state-of-the-art performance on multiple image recognition benchmarks.
-In addition to basic image classification, transformer has been utilized to address a variety of other computer vision problems, including object detection~\cite{detr,ddetr}, semantic segmentation, image processing, and video understanding.
+In addition to image classification, transformer has been utilized to address a variety of other vision problems, including object detection~\cite{detr,ddetr}, semantic segmentation~\cite{SETR}, image processing~\cite{chen2020pre}, and video understanding~\cite{zhou2018end}.
 Thanks to its exceptional performance, more and more researchers are proposing transformer-based models for improving a wide range of visual tasks.